dvajs/dva/docs/guide/develop-complex-spa.md

 ContainerB <-- reusable     ContainerC <-- reusable
 ```

-Here, ContainerB and ContainerC are subordinates of ContainerA, and their logical structure is the same, but the difference is different.
+Here, ContainerB and ContainerC are subordinates of ContainerA, and their logical structure is the same, but the appearance is different.
 We can let them connect to the same model separately.
 Note that at this time, the modification of the model will affect both views at the same time, because the model is directly stored in the state as the key in the state, there is actually only one instance.

 ## Dynamically Expanding the Model